baites/baites.github.io/_posts/2018-01-29-inhomogeneous-linear-recurrence-sequence.md

 \end{aligned}
 %%</p>

-With this I just reproduced similar result derived for this sequence in Concrete Mathematics[^4].
-The main advantage is that we are testing numerical approach that allow us to explore any other inhomogeneous linear recurrence sequence consistent with the blog assumptions.
+With this, I just reproduced similar result derived for this sequence in Concrete Mathematics[^4].
+The main advantage is that we are testing a numerical approach that allows us to explore any other inhomogeneous linear recurrence sequence consistent with the blog assumptions.

 #### Conclusion ####

-After researching for sometime the close-form expressions, I found that my initial surprise of their existence was superficial.
-In many ways, linear recursive expressions looks like as a linear system of ordinary differential equations[^5].
+After researching for some time the closed-form expressions, I found that my initial surprise of their existence was superficial.
+In many ways, linear recursive expressions look like as a linear system of ordinary differential equations[^5].
 You could even think recursive expression as linear system difference equations[^6].
-Therefore the existence of a close form is equivalent of having analytical solution resulting of **integrating** these equations.
-As someone originally trained in Physics this is not surprising at all.
-However, because of the emphasis in physics is on studying continuum systems, I was not able initially to see the similarities between linear system of **differential** and **difference** equations!
+Therefore the existence of a closed form is equivalent to having analytical solution resulting of **integrating** these equations.
+As someone initially trained in Physics, this is not surprising at all.
+However, because of the emphasis in physics is on studying continuum systems, I was not able to see the similarities between a linear system of **differential** and **difference** equations!

 #### Reference ####